CDN and Edge Caching Strategy in 2026

 Why CDN matters

-With CDN: 80%+ of requests hit edge; origin sees a fraction.
+- Origin offload.
+80%+ of requests hit edge; origin sees a fraction; capacity goes 5x further.

 Four strategy axes